 “I came up with the idea about nine years ago when I was in Gananoque,” explained Financial Services Manager Kimberly Dunn.
 “I was inspired to start the campaign after seeing that some children in the community were coming in and it was freezing cold and they didn’t have hats or mitts on.
 I brought it up to my branch manager and asked if we could have a donation tree and it just expanded from there.”

-Dunn kept the momentum going when she came to Kingston and the Cataraqui Centre branch has been decorating their tree for the past five years.
-Each year more and more people give and the number of donated items continue to increase.
+Dunn kept the momentum going when she came to Kingston and the Cataraqui Centre branch has been decorating their tree for the past six years.
+Each year more and more people give and the number of donated items continues to increase.

 “Each year it has grown and grown,” said Dunn who pointed out that in 2014 they received 60 items and now they receive nearly triple that number.
 “Because we are in the mall, people walk by and see it and that encourages them to inquire and hopefully donate.”